xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ```

 Of course for this to work the syscall has to be implemented and even
 decodable.
-For this there is the `ArmSyscall` enum:
+At least for the decoding, there is the `ArmSyscall` enum:

 ```rust
 #[derive(Debug)]